A man, a pen and a dream

 Marty Martin walked along the sidewalk toward downtown.
-He scuffed the heals of his shoes; something he always did when he was depressed.
-His hands were sunk deep in his pant's pockets, his shirt open halfway down his chest.
-He had little care for how he looked today.
-Yesterday all his dreams had been neatly tied up in a cream colored envelope and thrown deftly onto a garbage heap.
+He scuffed the heals of his shoes, something he always did when he was depressed, his hands sunk deep in his pant's pockets, his shirt open halfway down his chest.
+He had little care for how he looked today, yesterday all his dreams had been neatly tied up in a cream colored envelope and thrown deftly onto a garbage heap.

 "Yes?" he heard a reedy voice hail from the back of the shop.

 Marty stepped forward; the inside was dimly lit.
 Shelves were piled high with books, packages of writing paper, typewriting supplies, pencils, pens, and notebooks.
 The right side wall held shelves lined with every sort of typewriter that could be thought of, some vintage some very new.

 Under the soft glow of track lights a thin, pale man stood.
 He beckoned Marty closer with a slender pointer finger and said, "May I help you?"

 "Uh . . . yeah, I'm interested in that blue pencil case in the window.
 Does it come with pen and pencil?

 "But, of course.
 Wait here, I'll get it and show you."